 - State-supplied vaccine ordering: Organizations participating in MDH vaccine programs, such as Minnesota Vaccines for Children (MnVFC), are encouraged to use Vaccine Ordering and Management in MIIC for their state-supplied vaccine.

 - Tools for immunization assessment, outreach, and quality improvement: MIIC offers Child and Adolescent Assessment Reports to monitor immunization rates within a provider's patient population, as well as Client Follow-Up tools to facilitate outreach to patients due or overdue for immunizations.
-For more information, see the MIIC User Guidance and Training Resources: Client Follow-Up and Assessment Reports user guidance.
+For more information, see MIIC User Guidance and Training Resources.

 If you don't have access to all the features you need with your current user role, contact the MIIC Help Desk for assistance.

-Identify and (if applicable) register for the reporting option your organization will use to report current and/or historical immunization data to MIIC.
+Identify and (if applicable) register for the option your organization will use for Reporting Immunization Data to MIIC (PDF).

 - Manual data entry within the MIIC application: Manual data entry involves logging into the MIIC application, searching for a client, and entering immunization data on the client's record.
-For more information, see the MIIC User Guidance and Training Resources: Adding Shots Using Direct Data Entry user guidance.
+For more information about manual reporting, see MIIC User Guidance and Training Resources.

-- Electronic data submission or exchange: Setting up an electronic data connection with MIIC involves mapping source system/Electronic Health Record (EHR) data elements to MIIC-recognized data fields, setting up a file extract from the source system/EHR, and supporting a transport mechanism for transferring data from the source system/EHR to MIIC.
-Find more information at Submitting and Exchanging Data with MIIC.
+- Electronic data submission or exchange: Setting up an electronic data connection with MIIC involves mapping source system/Electronic Health Record (EHR) data elements to MIIC-recognized data fields, setting up a file extract from the source system/EHR, and supporting a transport mechanism for transferring data between the source system/EHR and MIIC.
+We recommend organizations consider two-way exchanges that allow data to flow from an EHR to MIIC and from MIIC to an EHR.
+Check out the benefits of setting up a two-way exchange at Exchange Data with MIIC (PDF).
 To register for an electronic data exchange with MIIC, visit Process for Working on Data Exchange with MIIC.

 Once you have completed steps 1-4, you are ready to actively participate in MIIC!